entropy-flux/TorchSystem/README.md

     def __iter__(self) -> Iterator[tuple[Tensor, Tensor]]:...
 ```

 Notice that we didn't define any implementation.
-Of course, you can just implement it right away, but let's define a training service first.
-Service handlers and events produced in the services should be modeled using ubiquitous language.
+Of course, you can just implement it right away, but first let's model what we want to do with our domain model.
+This is done creating a **service**.
+Let's create a training service for our model.

-The training service can be implemented as follows:

 ```python
 # src/services/training.py